liatrio/terraform-caf-azure/README.md

 ## Foundation Deployment

-The framework foundation sets up the required resources to support shared services and landing zones which are deployed on top of the foundation.
+The framework foundation sets up the required resources to support shared services and landing zones.
 It uses management groups to start off with a structured approach to organizing resources and creates policies to ensure best practices continue to be observed as resources are added.

 ### Foundation Core